Storm of Love: Current protagonists

 Fanny Schätzl is the Fürstenhof gardener.
 Shy, kind, and down-to-earth, Fanny comes to Bichelheim to visit her cousin Erik.
 She was disappointed in her teenage years by her father, who led a double life.
 Now she is afraid of rejection and her best friends are her plants.
-Fanny is immediately enchanted by Kilian Rudloff, despite them being so different.
+Fanny is immediately enchanted by Kilian despite them being so different.
 Unfortunately, before their relationship can go anywhere, Kilian spontaneously marries Larissa Mahnke.

-Kilian Rudloff is the brother of Yannick and a professional chef.
-Worldly, charismatic, and full of wanderlust, Kilian is a breath of fresh air in Bichelheim.
-Kilian instantly falls for Fanny and she for him.
-However, when he learns his brother cannot marry Larissa Mahnke, he marries her so she can receive her inheritance and he will get money to open a restaurant.
+Kilian Rudloff is the adventurous, free-spirited brother of Yannick and the Fürstenhof's head chef.
+Kilian and Fanny instantly fall for each other.
+However, when he learns his brother cannot marry Larissa Mahnke, he marries her so she can receive her inheritance and in turn he will get money to open a restaurant.
+However, Larissa soon wants Kilian for herself.

+Marlon Ständler is the forester at the Fürstenhof.
+He instantly falls in love with Fanny, but she is not interested in him.
+Eventually, the two become close because of their shared love of nature and Fanny finds a sweet, caring person underneath Marlon's gruff demeanor.
+Marlon wants a happily-ever-after with Fanny, but her lingering feelings for Kilian won't make that easy.